Generic Name: Zolpidem Oral Spray (zole PI dem)

 - Do not take naps.

-- Avoid alcohol while taking Zolpimist.
-Do not take this medicine if you drank alcohol that evening or before bed.
+- Avoid alcohol while taking Zolpimist (zolpidem oral spray).
+Do not take Zolpimist (zolpidem oral spray) if you drank alcohol that evening or before bed.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.